peanut727/dotfiles/README.md

 @pipewire - renice -20
 @pipewire - memlock unlimited
 ```
-Create a pipewire group using:
+Create a pipewire group and add your user to the group using:
 ```
-$ groupadd pipewire
+$ groupadd pipewire (creates a pipewire group)

-Add your user to pipewire group:

-$ gpasswd -a user pipewire
+$ gpasswd -a user pipewire (replace the user with your username)

 Don't forget to download RTKit package(If you don't have it).
 -------------------------------------------------